-The Committee on Examinations and Standing is an academic body that decides on official appeals by students in matters such as academic examinations, extension of studies, re-enrollment (see Admission and Enrollment Policy), as well as other complaints regarding examinations or academic standing that could not be solved otherwise.
+The Committee on Examinations and Standing is an academic body that decides on official appeals by students in matters such as academic examinations, extension of studies, reenrollment (see Admission and Enrollment Policy), as well as other complaints regarding examinations or academic standing that could not be solved otherwise.
 The committee is an independent appeals board, which acts according to the policies of the university.
 It is a non-public body.
 Its decisions are binding.
-The committee consists of the following members with voting rights.
-A substitute may be appointed to deputize for a member.
+The committee consists of the following members with voting rights (which may be replaced by substitutes):